MicrosoftDocs/memdocs/memdocs/intune/enrollment/enrollment-notifications.md

 * Add a custom message for the user, with information about how to report an unrecognized device.
 * Apply your tenant's branding and customization settings (email notifications only).

-Enrollment notifications work on devices running:
+Enrollment notifications are supported on these devices:

-* Android  (excludes DEP scenarios)
+* Android devices in bring-your-own-device (BYOD) scenarios
-* iOS/iPadOS (excludes DEP or ADE scenarios)
+* iOS/iPadOS devices in BYOD scenarios
-* macOS
+* Macs
-* Windows 10/11 (excludes hybrid Azure AD-joined devices)
+* Windows 10/11, excluding hybrid Azure AD-joined devices

 ## Example
 The following example image shows what an enrollment notification looks like to a device user.